pscheyer/ProceduralGenerationTest/Readme.md

 A C array is used instead of an NSMutableArray to avoid boxing integers into object and then unboxing them again to use them. `MapTiles` grid is an array of integers, so a C array works.

+Added enum to `MapTiles.h`.
+It enumerates four types of `MapTileType` corresponding to -1 through 2.